Westminster Education Forum

 This conference will examine next steps for childcare and early years provision in England.

-This conference will be an opportunity for stakeholders and policymakers to assess delivery of the extended childcare support scheme, which is being phased in over the next year and a half in three waves, looking at childcare providers’ capacity to meet the increase in demand and the impact of the ratio increase in the number of children looked after by staff in early years settings.
+This conference will be an opportunity for delegates to assess delivery of the extended childcare support scheme, which is being phased in over the next year and a half in three waves, looking at childcare providers’ capacity to meet the increase in demand and the impact of the ratio increase in the number of children looked after by staff in early years settings.

-There will be discussion on key findings from the National Audit Office’s report on DfE preparations to extend childcare entitlements, which found that the DfE had accepted moving forward without running tests on the market and recommended that the DfE continuously review the expansion due to concerns over place numbers and staffing.
+There will be discussion on key findings from the National Audit Office’s report on DfE preparations to extend childcare entitlements, which found that DfE had decided to move forward without running tests on the market, and recommended that they continuously review the expansion due to concerns over place numbers and staffing.

 Further sessions will discuss long-term sustainable funding and investment models, and how these can be adapted to a changing economic landscape and used to address gaps in childcare support.
 Delegates will also consider how wider barriers faced by parents and carers in accessing childcare support can be tackled going forward.

-We are also pleased to be able to include keynote sessions with: Neil Leitch, Chief Executive, Early Years Alliance; and Emma Wilson, Director, Education Value for Money Team, National Audit Office.
+We are also pleased to be able to include keynote sessions with: Emma Wilson, Director, Education Value for Money Team, National Audit Office; Stéphanie Jamet, Senior Analyst, OECD Directorate for Education and Skills; Neil Leitch, Chief Executive, Early Years Alliance; and Tony McAleavy, Education Director, Education Development Trust.